 Recognition involves the assessment of skills and knowledge that an individual has achieved outside the formal education and training system.
 Recognition assesses this unrecognised learning against the requirements of a unit of competence, in respect of both entry requirements and outcomes to be achieved.
 By removing the need for duplication of learning, recognition encourages an individual to continue upgrading their skills and knowledge through structured education and training towards formal qualifications and improved employment outcomes.
 This has benefits for the individual and industry.
 Most importantly, it should be noted the recognition is another form of assessment.

-$150 per unit with a maximum equivalent to half the cost of the certificate you are applying for assuming no training and assessment is required and that you complete our RPL document and can provide all necessary proof.
+Assuming no training and practical assessment is required and that you complete our RPL document and can provide all necessary proof.

 Single Units of Competency